amaanz/Trading-Simulator/README.md

-# LedgerOne
+# TradingSimulator

 Full-stack stock paper-trading platform with live quote search, buying-power checks, watchlists, trade history, JWT authentication, admin review tools, and a Spring Boot/PostgreSQL backend.

 ## Overview

-LedgerOne is a production-style paper trading app.
+TradingSimulator is a production-style paper trading app.
 A user signs in, receives one funded paper trading account with `$100,000` buying power, searches real stock symbols, reviews live quote data, places simulated buy/sell orders, tracks holdings, and monitors risk/account activity.

 The goal is not to be a brokerage.
 It is a recruiter-ready full-stack fintech project that demonstrates secure authentication, transactional backend workflows, database-backed trading state, live market-data integration, and a polished React dashboard.